Skip to content

 sudo rm /etc/skel/WELCOME.txt

-• Created users with specific UID, shell, groups, and home directory
+• Administered users with specific UID, shell, group membership, home directory, password, and password aging settings

-• Customized /etc/skel and verified it works for new users
+• Customized /etc/skel and verified the default file appears only for newly created users

-• Cleaned up all test users, groups, and files
+• Cleaned up all lab users, groups, sudoers files, package holds, and skeleton changes

 Continue with Module 8.4: Service Configuration & Scheduling to learn about systemd unit files, cron jobs, and timers - the tools that keep Linux services running and tasks executing on schedule.